 1. After creating this closed position, the leader should position their feet to the left slightly so your toes aren’t pointing directly at each other, but offset slightly.
 This way you’re less likely to bang your feet together while dancing.

 2. It’s important for the follower to lean back slightly into their leader’s right hand and also to put a little pressure with both their left hand (on the leader’s shoulder seam) and with their right clasped hand.

-For me, as a lead this was the hardest and most intimidating part to getting into country Two-Step.
-I would ask a lady to dance we would go out onto the floor, assume the correct dance frame and then with other dancers already going I would freeze!
+For me, as a lead, this was the hardest and most intimidating part of getting into country Two Step.
+I would ask a lady to dance we would go out onto the floor, assume the correct dance frame, and then with other dancers already going I would freeze!
 I couldn’t hear the beat!
 I couldn’t start!
 Honestly, there was no immediate fix to this.
 It just took some time getting used to hearing and feeling that beat almost subconsciously and naturally so that now I can begin right away.